 Maui Grassroots Collective is advocacy for housing, healthcare, and community.

-As a collective, we are Holomua Outreach, Maui Housing Hui, Maui Medic Healers Hui, and Maui Rapid Response.
+Maui Grassroots Collective is guided by a Steering Committee, made up of members of its founding organizations: Holomua Outreach, Maui Housing Hui, Maui Medic Healers Hui, and Maui Rapid Response.

 Holomua Outreach is a grassroots organization created to support and uplift our houseless community within the hamakua ahupuaʻa of Maui Nui A Kama.
 Our efforts are currently focused on Holomua Road from Hana Highway to Old Maui High.